Treatment for Traumatic Brain Injury, Concussion, and CTE

 Insurance, Self-Pay & States We Serve

-- Most major insurance accepted: Blue Cross, Blue Shield, Cigna, Aetna, Anthem
+- Most major insurance accepted: Blue Cross, Blue Shield, Cigna, Aetna, Anthem.

-- Self-pay: $475 for initial evaluation, $225 for follow-up visits
+- Self-pay: $495 for initial evaluation, $235 for follow-up visits (Valid 2026).

 Why Choose Lifetime Insight?